To contribute to conservation and sustainable use of biodiversity in selected areas along the coast of India

 With a coastline of more than 7,500 km, India is endowed with a diversity of coastal and marine ecosystems.
 These ecosystems provide numerous services and benefits including fisheries, coastal tourism, as well as protection provided by mangroves and sand dunes against natural disasters such as tsunamis and cyclones.

-The Project is funded by the German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB).
-It is implemented by the Ministry of Environment, Forests and Climate Change (MoEFCC), Government of India, and the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) on behalf of BMUB.
+The Project is funded by the German Federal Ministry for the Environment, Nature Conservation, and Nuclear Safety (BMU).
+It is implemented by the Ministry of Environment, Forests and Climate Change (MoEFCC), Government of India, and the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) on behalf of BMU.

 ‘Kheldho’ float commissioned by the CMPA project steals the limelight at the Goa Carnival 2016